jimCresswell/e2e-web-test-framework-js-demo/README.md

 ### Improvements

-  * Add mixing in sections to the base PageObject class.
   * Consider moving the step functionality wrapped by Cucumber into a separate file so it can be tested properly.
   * Implement a workaround for `@pending` tags on example groups in features (see the `@cleanSlate` tag code in wdio.conf.js for an example) and create a PR to add the functionality to CucumberJS.
   * Explicitly handle behaviour differences for narrow and wide viewports (e.g. the considerable differences in navigation section behaviour).